-Starting Wednesday, August 5, 2020, Cat’s Corner moves to an online streaming format via Zoom, featuring lindy hop classes, live music, dancing, cocktail and social hour and a chance to connect virtually with friends.
+Due to the 2020 pandemic, Cat’s Corner has moved to an online streaming format via Zoom, featuring lindy hop classes, live music, dancing, cocktail and social hour and a chance to connect virtually with friends.

 In person Cat’s Corner events remain on pause due to the ongoing coronavirus pandemic and citywide lockdown.

 They say a Cat has nine lives and that certainly applies to Cat’s Corner, which has enjoyed several incarnations since its inception in 2001.

 Founded by Catrine “Cat” Ljunggren, Joel Tornatore and Elliott Donnelly, the vision of Cat’s Corner was to provide a place to dance “the real stuff” (referring in particular dancing the lindy hop with an appreciation for its Harlem roots) in a venue with “ambiance”.
 A key ingredient to that vision was the ability to “enjoy a nice glass of wine” between dances.
 A key inspiration for the party was Catrine’s nostalgic experiences at the swanky Highball Lounge, one of San Francisco’s historic live music venues.

 A small start at El Valenciano

 Legendary Rhythm Hot Shots dancer Catrine Ljunggren founded the swing dance party at this small Mission District bar along with Joel Tornatore (DJ AppleMacDaddy) and her dance partner Elliott Donnelly.

 The party featured a weekly drop-in swing dance class and DJed dance party.
 Some of the Bay Areas finest swing dancers would frequently arrive only after the stroke of midnight and dance ’til they dropped and the bar closed at 2am!